-Anthony is Professor of Microbiology and Deputy Executive Dean of Life & Health Sciences at Aston University in Birmingham, UK.
-Dr Worthington is Reader in Clinical Microbiology and a HCPC Registered Biomedical Scientist.
-All work undertaken by Microbiology Consulting is independent of Aston University unless by prior arrangement and no reference may be made to Professor Hilton's or Dr Worthington's association with Aston University unless by express permission.
+Anthony is 50th Anniversary Professor of Applied Microbiology Pro-Vice-Chancellor & Executive Dean of the College of Health & Life Sciences at Aston University in Birmingham, UK.
+All work undertaken by Microbiology Consulting is independent of Aston University unless by prior arrangement and no reference may be made to Professor Hilton's association with Aston University unless by express permission.

 B.Sc., PhD., Pg.
 Cert.
 LTHE, PFHEA, NTF, CBiol, FRSB, FIBMS

 Following a PhD in microbiology from the University of Birmingham, Anthony remained at the University as a lecturer in the Institute of Public & Environmental Health for five years before moving to Aston University in 2000.
 At Aston, Anthony has continued to pursue his research interest in the molecular epidemiology of foodborne pathogens (Salmonella, Campylobacter and E. coli in particular) and other important clinical bacteria including MRSA and Clostridium difficile.
 Anthony was appointed as senior lecturer and programme director of Biosciences in 2005 and promoted to Reader and Head of Department in 2009.
 Previously the Deputy Dean of the School of Life & Health Sciences for 3 years, he is currently Pro-Vice-Chancellor & Executive Dean of the College of Health and Life Sciences.